vfmd/vfmd-spec/specification.md

 If one or more of the above 6 conditions is satisfied, the HTML output of the paragraph shall be the same as the content of the paragraph, without wrapping it in `p` tags.

+[block-element line sequence for a null block element]: #null-block-line-sequence
+[block-element line sequence for a reference-resolution block]: #reference-resolution-block-line-sequence
+[block-element line sequence for an atx-style header]: #atx-style-header-line-sequence
+[block-element line sequence for a setext-style header]: #setext-style-header-line-sequence
+[block-element line sequence for a code block element]: #code-block-line-sequence
+[block-element line sequence for a blockquote element]: #blockquote-line-sequence
+[block-element line sequence for a horizontal rule element]: #horizontal-rule-line-sequence
+[block-element line sequence for an unordered list block]: #unordered-list-line-sequence
+[block-element line sequence for an ordered list block]: #ordered-list-line-sequence
+[block-element line sequence for a paragraph block]: #paragraph-line-sequence

 <h3 id="properties-of-list-item-line-sequences">Properties of list item line sequences</h3>